Alamance County Racial Equity Collaborative (ACRE Co-lab)

-In efforts to keep participants safe and do our part in slowing the spread of COVID-19, the 2021 cohort of the ACRE Co-Lab will be held virtually.
-Despite these challenges, we aim to deliver a program that is meaningful and impactful, and are confident that participants and organizations will have increased knowledge, understanding and tools on diversity, equity, and inclusion as a result.
-Moreover, to ensure we holding space that acknowledges the fatigue of online learning and the needs of participants, each workshop will be structured as follows:
+The 2022 cohort of the ACRE Co-Lab will meet 1 day a month, in-person.
+Each session will be held from 9am-3pm.
+We aim to deliver a program that is meaningful and impactful, and are confident that participants and organizations will have increased knowledge, understanding and tools on diversity, equity, and inclusion as a result.
+To note, we will continue to monitor Covid-19 and alter structures when needed in efforts to keep our participants safe.

-- Must be able to attend the virtual program in its entirety*
+- Must be able to attend the program in its entirety.

 Application and Selection Process: